-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during Circle Time.
-Circle Time sessions provide the ideal opportunity to encourage the personal development of children and promote a caring and supportive environment, enabling all members of the school community to feel secure and respected.
-Sessions may also be used to highlight areas of concern relating to relationships and behaviour within the school.
-Therefore, as and when the need arises, Circle Time will be used in class to clarify issues [such as our 'Golden Rules'] that staff and children need to be aware of.
+If there are incidents of anti-social behaviour, the class teacher discusses these with the child involved through a restorative conversation.
+Community Circles provide the ideal opportunity to encourage the personal development of children and promote a caring and supportive environment, enabling all members of the school community to feel secure and respected.
+Sessions may also be used to highlight areas of concern relating to relationships and behaviour across the school.
+Therefore, as and when the need arises, Community Circles will be used in class to clarify issues [such as our 'Golden Rules'] that staff and children need to be aware of.